hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ## Test

-With this new code your controller. test the functionality.
+With this new code your controller, test the functionality.
 Setup the new RBAC by re-installing the manifests.

 `make install`{{execute}}

-`Re-run the controller.`{{execute interrupt T2}}
+`Terminate the running controller.`{{execute interrupt T2}}

+Start the new controller your just modified.

-`cd /opt/go/src/example && make run`{{execute T2}}
+`make run`{{execute T2}}

 Request from your controller the list of _at_ resources.

 `kubectl get ats`{{execute T1}}

+Great, your new Operator is alive!
+Notice now the `PHASE` now has the value `PENDING`.

 `kubectl describe at at-sample`{{execute T1}}

-Your new Operator is alive!
+The description show the phase state as well.
+However, notice at the end the Events reports `<none>`.
+You will work on that next.